As promised in my New Home design article, here are some Girl’s Room Ideas inspired by my daughter’s bedroom.

 I believe Making Memories has discontinued this product, so now is a good time to stock up on whatever is on clearance.
 If you can’t find it, please buy it somewhere else or make your own butterflies.

 Fold the butterfly along the centerline, then stick it to the wall with a small piece of thick double-sided tape.
-Create a flying pathway by putting more butterflies at the bottom of the wall and gradually reducing the number and narrowing the width as you move up.
+Create a flying pathway by putting more butterflies at the bottom of the wall, gradually reducing the number and narrowing the width as you move up.

-We live in a condominium, we’ll need a lot of storage space to keep everything.
+We live in a condominium, so we’ll need a lot of storage space to keep everything.

 The wardrobe has two windowpane doors; if we get tired of the “see-through” door, we can simply cover it with door window curtains, a fantastic future DIY project:)